Top 10 Things To Do in Lviv, Ukraine by JetSettingFools.com

 Train Station Lviv

 The Lviv-Holovnyi Railway Station is the main passenger and freight train station in the city.
-The station receives both international and domestic trains to popular destinations, such as Budapest, Krakow and Kyiv.
-From the train station, visitors can get to the city center via tram, bus or taxi.
+The station typically receives international and domestic trains from Budapest, Krakow and Kyiv.

 Walking Shoes

 All of our recommended Lviv activities require walking.
 Wear a good pair of travel walking shoes so that you can enjoy all the Lviv sights by foot!
-I like exploring in lightweight shoes by Columbia – and Kris likes wearing Merrell Shoes.
+I like exploring in lightweight shoes by Columbia – and Kris prefers trail shoes by Merrell.

 Travel Camera

 Start planning your trip to Ukraine!
 Search for the lowest airfares, the best accommodations and fun things to do…then start packing!
-Want more travel planning tips?
-Head over to our Travel Planning page for more information and tips on traveling – and for country-specific information, take a look at our Travel Guides page!
+Want more travel advice?
+Head over to our Travel Planning Page for tips on traveling – and for country-specific information, take a look at our Travel Guides Page!

 Click here for a Free Vacation Budget Planner Banner by JetSettingFools.com